hwrberlin/FinanzmanagerStonks/docs/technical-docs/design-decisions.md

 ## Decision

-Do we want to have a lot of buttons or few buttons?
+Do we want to have a lot of buttons or few buttons straight at the content?

 ## Regarded options